talon-one/talon_one.js/docs/ManagementApi.md

 <a name="copyCampaignToApplications"></a>
 # **copyCampaignToApplications**
-> InlineResponse2001 copyCampaignToApplications(applicationId, campaignId, opts)
+> InlineResponse2003 copyCampaignToApplications(applicationId, campaignId, body)

 Copy the campaign into every specified application